 The process begins with an "opening" -- when a pastor is leaving a pastoral appointment because of retirement, death, a change of appointment, or a change of status (such as going on Leave).
 Once an opening occurs, then the Appointment Process proceeds through the following steps:

-The DS takes that Profile to the Cabinet (The Bishop and all the District Superintendents) and they thoroughly discuss the needs of that congregation.
+The CS takes that Profile to the Cabinet (The Bishop and all the Conference Superintendents) and they thoroughly discuss the needs of that congregation.
 Together the Cabinet considers all of the available clergy of the Conference and selects the person who best matches this Profile.
 This selection is based upon the needs of the congregation, and the Cabinet selects the best available pastor to match those needs, without regard to that pastor's gender, age, or ethnic background.

 The selected pastor is contacted by the Cabinet and informed that he/she is to be appointed to the church.
 The pastor is provided with the Profile developed by the PPRC and with any other relevant information that the Cabinet has available.
 The pastor is asked not to contact anyone other than immediate family about this selection, but to prayerfully consider this appointment and to give a response to the Cabinet.